 The foreseeable future is hybrid — which means your events and engagements will be too.
 And now more than ever, with the pressures of a global pandemic and virtual employees, it is critical to foster a company culture focused on inclusion.
 Not only because it is the right thing to do, but also because it leads to happy, productive employees and successful companies.
 This article has been written by Lauren Cater of Mixtroz.
 The Mixtroz platform facilitates group gathering using real-time data so that every human interaction is an opportunity for meaningful connection.
-Mixtroz is part of Public Spend Forum’s GovMarket Growth Program, as well as Public Spend Forum and Shatter Fund’s Women-Led Tech Accelerator Cohort.
+Mixtroz is part of the Public Spend Forum’s GovMarket Growth Program, as well as the Public Spend Forum and Shatter Fund’s Women-Led Tech Accelerator Cohort.

 Let’s set a familiar scene: You walk into an open conference room filled with soft murmurs as small groups of attendees converse.
 As you scan the room, you notice that, although the host has not assigned participants to specific groups, people have naturally gathered into homogenous subgroupings.
 Perhaps by gender.
 Or by race.
 Or by physical ability.
 Or maybe even by hair color or height.